 To support the IPC, we organize small excursions for each class that match the unit(s) the students are working on, for example outdoor education activities such as visits to gardens (Keukenhof), farms, the coastline and/or woodland nature walks.
 These trips are organized during school hours, under the supervision of teachers.
 Parents are welcome to join us to help supervise the students.
-We sometimes organize bus transport.
-On occasions, the use of private cars (parents) for transporting small numbers of students may be required.

 There are times in the school year that the students engage in special activities that enrich our curriculum.
 Some of these are special events in Hoofddorp or other regions of the Netherlands, for example a four days walk in Floriande (local area), Children's Book Week (Kinderboekenweek), and visits to local musea as part of our cultural education programme.
+We also include Dutch cultural activities in our Dutch lessons.

-TRY OUT DIFFERENT SPORTS IN YOUR NEIGHBOURHOOD
+TRY OUT DIFFERENT SPORTS IN YOUR

+NEIGHBOURHOOD